-To obtain a licence from the Alcohol and Gaming Commission of Ontario (AGCO), an individual needs to complete a licence application indicating the licence category(s) required.
+To obtain a licence from the AGCO, an individual needs to complete a licence application indicating the licence category(s) and breed required.
 A licensee who has not renewed their licence for five (5) years or more will be treated as a new licence applicant.

 The following are the applicable licensing categories and their associated requirements: